YuWVandy/yuwang.github.io/_pages/Recruiting.md

 **Resources Provided:**
 - Full scholarship funding (TA/RA)
-- Sufficient computing resources (plans to purchase a server with 6-8 A6000s using startup funds)
+- Sufficient computing resources (plans to purchase a server with 6-8 A6000s)
-- Encouragement and support for attending domestic and international academic conferences
+- Encouragement and support for attending domestic/international academic conferences
-- Established good cooperation with several universities and companies (HomeDepot, Adobe Research, Visa, Snap), with excellent Ph.D. students recommended for summer internships
+- Established good cooperation with several universities and companies (HomeDepot, Adobe Research, Visa, Snap), with excellent Ph.D. students recommended for summer/in-semester internships
 - Comprehensive guidance and advice.
-Since my Ph.D., I have realized the importance of good communication and mental health for the life and study during the Ph.D. phase.
-Therefore, I spend at least 1 to 3 hours per week discussing projects and chatting with Ph.D. students and interns.
+Since my Ph.D., I have realized the importance of good communication and mental health for the life/study of Ph.D. students.
+Therefore, I usually spend at least 1 to 3 hours per week discussing projects and chatting with Ph.D. students and interns.

 **University and Location Introduction**